sangtrandev00/e-learning-platform/README.md

 - **Header**: Show information of user (with avatar, username, email )
 - **Homepage**:
   - Change state of website.
 Show my courses (the courses have ordered of users)
-  - Users are ble to buy courses, enroll (if free) when logined.
+  - Users are able to buy courses, enroll (if free) when logined.
-  - After enrolled to go subcribe course and create an order at database.
+  - After enrolled to go to subcribe course and create an order at database.
   - After click to buy now to go checkout page, and continute to check and create order.
   - If that course's already bought buy user, the course item will show (Go to Course) Button.
 Let the user navigate to Study Watch Video Place.
 -  **Course Detail**: